 Thomas Oakes – The Family Patriarch

-The Oakes family originated in Ellastone, Staffordshire, England where Thomas Oakes was born on August 13, 1777.
-Mr. Oakes, the son of John and Sarah Oakes, emigrated to the United States in 1801.
+The Oakes family originated in Ellastone, Staffordshire, England where Thomas Oakes was born on August 13, 1776.
+He was baptized in St. Peter’s Church in Ellastone on September 22, 18776.
+Mr. Oakes, the son of John and Sarah Oakes, emigrated to the United States in 1802 arriving at the Port of Philadelphia.
 He soon afterwards settled in Bloomfield, NJ.
 He married Rachel Kingsland, of Belleville, NJ, on April 18, 1808 at Trinity Episcopal Church in Newark, NJ.
 Thomas and Rachel had five children including: David, Joseph Kingsland, Sarah (Oakes) Stiles, John and Mary (Oakes) Pierson.

 Thomas Oakes was an engineer and millwright.
 As an engineer for the Philadelphia Board of Water Works, he was instrumental in the design of the Fairmount Water Works in Philadelphia, Pennsylvania.
 He was later appointed Principal Engineer of the Schuylkill Navigation Company, which constructed the Schuylkill Canal (originally known as Oakes’ Reach) in Pennsylvania.
 His work on the canal, however, was cut short due to illness.
 Working conditions were very poor and many workers, including Mr. Oakes, were overcome by unknown fevers – most likely malaria.
 Thomas Oakes died from this fever in Reading, Pennsylvania on August 13, 1823 at the age of 46.